 Not all my teachers gave me this luxury.
 Most of my days were spent in the principal’s office or in-school suspension writing repeated phrases a million times.
 School sucked.

 Year after year and whoopin’ after whoopin’, I took the long route to maturity.
-This was the repeated cycle since elementary school.
+This was a repeated cycle since elementary school.
 Literally, every school knew about me before I got there.

 You may be thinking where were my parents?
 They couldn’t have been involved… it wouldn’t have happened if he was in my household.
 The truth is my parents were very active and disciplinarians, but what do you do when your child will accept a whoopin’ and do his time as punishment?